lamhq/tech-notes/pages/devops/aws/7-security/5-threat-detection/2-macie.md

 ## Overview

-Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in **S3**.
+Amazon Macie is a security service that uses machine learning to automatically **discover, classify, and protect sensitive data in S3**.

 Use AI to recognizes sensitive data such as PII, PHI, financial data, intellectual property

 Provides dashboards and alerts that give visibility into how this data is being accessed or moved.

-Alerts you about:
+It alerts you about:
 - public or unencrypted buckets
 - buckets shared with AWS accounts outside of those defined in your AWS organizations